-The Group's operations are primarily located on the territory of the Republic of Kazakhstan.
-Consequently, the Group is exposed to the economic and financial markets of the Republic of Kazakhstan which display characteristics of an emerging market.
+The Bank's operations are primarily located on the territory of the Republic of Kazakhstan.
+Consequently, the Bank is exposed to the economic and financial markets of the Republic of Kazakhstan which display characteristics of an emerging market.
 Legal, tax and regulatory frameworks are being developed and are subject to varying interpretations and frequent changes that, together with other legal and fiscal impediments, contribute to the challenges faced by entities operating in the Republic of Kazakhstan.
-The consolidated financial statements reflect the management's assessment of the impact of the Republic of Kazakhstan business environment on the operations and the consolidated financial position of the Group.
+The unconsolidated financial statements reflect management's assessment of the impact of the Republic of Kazakhstan business environment on the operations and financial position of the Bank.
 The future business environment may differ from management's assessment.